Data Explorer

 Examples

 Click Examples in the Data Explorer toolbar to load a curated set of pre-built query graphs.
-These demonstrate common analysis patterns and are a good starting point for building your own queries.
+These cover common analysis patterns — finding long slices, aggregating CPU time by process, filtering events to a time window, joining thread metadata, and building dashboards — and are a good starting point for building your own queries.

 Node Reference